testuko/SMHPlus-Guide/docs/guide/skinconfig/HairConfig.md

 HairLengths
 -----------------------------------
-If you want object-ID's hair to be longer or shorter, Then you can use this:
+You can change you character's hair length.
 ```
   HairLengths:
   - Dashes: [use -1 to 32]
-      # using [-1] mean apply this length to player in feather status
+      # use [-1] to change the feather trail length.
     Length: [use 1 to 99]
 ```

 HairColors
 -----------------------------------
-If you want object-ID to get a new hair color, other than the default maddy's color, Then you can use this:
+You can change your character's hair color.
+SegmentsColor option is optional and can override the color for specific hair segments. (like the pattern option in hyperline)
 ```
   HairColors:
   - Dashes: [use 0 to 32]
-    Color: [use six digit RGB hex code]     # such as: ["9B3FB5"], that is baddy's 1-dash color
+    Color: [use six digit RGB hex code]     # such as: ["9B3FB5"], that is badeline's 1-dash color
-	SegmentsColors:
+	SegmentsColors: (optional)
-	- Segment: [Which segments of hair]     # use [negative numbers] to get reverse order
+	- Segment: [Which segments of hair]     # use negative numbers to get reverse order
           Color: [use six digit RGB hex code]
 ```

 HairFlash
 -----------------------------------
-player's hair will flashing when player's dashes be used or refill. but if you not want it will flashing, Then you can use this.
+You can enable / disable the white flash that happens when your dash count changes.
 ```
   HairFlash: false
 ```

 OutlineColor
 -----------------------------------
-If you want to recolor hair border of object-ID, so you can use this:
+You can change the outline color of the your character's **hair**.
 ```
   OutlineColor: [use six digit RGB hex code]
 ```